Qualification Route for DEC Assessors

 - All applicants need to provide a copy of PLI certificate – (Public Liability Insurance) the certificate should hold the following information (start date and end date even if it is a continual policy, policy number, insurer, indemnity amount).
 Minimum requirement for indemnity for DEC is £1,000,000.00.

-- All applicants need to provide a copy of their qualification certificate (Diploma) with ABBE, NFOPP or City & Guilds signed and verified by a senior manager or representative.
+- All applicants need to provide a copy of their ABBE, NFOPP or City & Guilds qualification certificate signed and verified by a senior manager or representative.
 CIBSE Certification will check the validity of the information provided with the training/examination provider.

-- All applicants need to pass the CIBSE LCEA/LCC examination.
-For information on the one-day LCC Operation and Management course with assessment for experienced DEC Assessors, click here.
+- All applicants need to pass the CIBSE LCC Builidng Operation examination.
+For information on the LCC Building Operation course/assessment click here.

 6. QA – Quality Assurance Audits

 - All applicants will be Quality Assurance checked as a certified assessor as set out in the DCLG scheme operating requirements, applicants must also comply with the QA audit requests, processes and procedures as part of becoming a certified assessor.

 CIBSE Training offer a 2 day LCEA/LCC training course and exam or exam only – Qualification Route applicants are offered a discount if completing the one day or exam only.
 For more information contact CIBSE Training on 020 8772 3660 or email email@example.com.

 There is NO assessment fee for the Qualification application.
 The annual registration fee for the LCEA DEC register is £315 + VAT, and calculated on a quarterly pro rata basis if joining part way through the registration year, which runs from September of each year.

 The DEC registration includes entry on to the LCC Building Operation Register.